Code-Institute-Submissions/ci-pp2-pixels-arcade/README.md

   - [Slap-a-Rabbit hit sound](https://pixabay.com/sound-effects/karate-chop-6357/) by ccolbert70Eagles23
   - [Dead Heads Memory Game flip sound](https://pixabay.com/sound-effects/book-page-45210/) by fellur
   - [Space Invaders explosion sound](https://pixabay.com/sound-effects/8-bit-explosion1wav-14656/) by timgormly

+## Acknowledgements
+I would like to thank my mentor, Brian Macharia, for all the time he took to help me with this project.
+He provided excellent feedback and encouragement, and helped to make the project a lot of fun to build!